tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 #### Bug fixes
 - Fixed GTID holes caused by the replication filter of the replica.
-- Fixed the issue where source-replica disconnection occurred when the binlog size was too large and the file length in the heartbeat information exceeded the limit.
+- Fixed the error where source/replica disconnection occurred when the binlog size was too large and the file length in the heartbeat information exceeded the limit.
 - Fixed the illegal mix of collation error caused by character set.
-- Fixed the issue where the source-replica disconnection occurred due to hash scan.
+- Fixed the error where the source/replica disconnection occurred due to hash scan.
 - Fixed the crash caused by the use of `NAME_CONST`.
-- Fixed the issue where the replica I/O thread was interrupted due to source binlog switch.
+- Fixed the error where the replica I/O thread was interrupted due to source binlog switch.
 - Fixed the error of incompatible backups due to `innodb_log_checusum`.

 ### 20190530
 #### Bug fixes
-- Fixed the issue where dirty data might be read in RC mode.
+- Fixed the error where dirty data might be read in RC mode.
-- Fixed the issue where replica instance replay might fail due to the deletion of temp table.
+- Fixed the error where replica instance replay might fail due to the deletion of temp table.
 - Fixed the error of deadlock under high concurrency.

 ### 20190203